roksanajand/ComputationalIntelligence/README.md

 ## Monte Carlo π Estimation

 This project demonstrates how to estimate the value of π using the Monte Carlo method.
 It simulates random points in a unit square and checks how many fall inside a quarter circle to approximate π.
 The project includes visualizations of point distributions, running estimates, histograms, and boxplots for different sample sizes and repetitions.

+## Monte Carlo π Estimation

+This project explores how the structure and training process of a simple feedforward neural network (MLP) affects its ability to approximate a nonlinear function.
+We investigate the impact of:

+- The number of neurons in the hidden layer

+- The number of hidden layers

+- The size of the training set

+- The number of training epochs

+- The Early Stopping mechanism

+We analyze underfitting, overfitting, and the generalization ability of the network using MSE metrics and visualizations of training, validation, and test errors.
+The experiments are based on the approximation of a nonlinear, noisy function.